FAIRiCUBE/collaboration-platform/docs/index.md

 - **External Resources**

-contains useful links to external resources used in FAIRiCUBE, like the Sentinel Hub, the Copernicus Hub  providing comprehensive and accessible access to a wealth of Earth observation data gathered by the Sentinel satellites, the EOxHub / Euro Data Cube providing the [FAIRiCUBE EOX Lab](./user_guide/eox_lab.md), the rasdaman platform the integrated solution for managing and providing access via standardized API to spatio-temporal datacubes.
+contains useful links to external resources used in FAIRiCUBE, like the Sentinel Hub, the Copernicus Hub  providing comprehensive and accessible access to a wealth of Earth observation data gathered by the Sentinel satellites, and the EOxHub / Euro Data Cube providing the [FAIRiCUBE EOX Lab](./user_guide/eox_lab.md),